ajv-validator/ajv/docs/strict-mode.md

 ### Strict number validation

 Strict mode also affects number validation.
 By default Ajv fails `{"type": "number"}` (or `"integer"`) validation for `Infinity` and `NaN`.

+### Strict required

+An additional option `strictRequired` ("log" by default) validates that the `required` keyword contains only keys that are explicitly defined in the `properties` key of the object they are referencing.